thegeekyb0y/sklearn-cheat/README.md

 ```
 ---

-### Encoding Categorical Features
+## Encoding Categorical Features
+### OneHotEncoder:
-- **OneHotEncoder**: This encoder is used to convert categorical variables into a format that can be provided to machine learning algorithms, which typically require numerical input.
+This encoder is used to convert categorical variables into a format that can be provided to machine learning algorithms, which typically require numerical input.
 OneHotEncoder creates binary columns for each category, allowing the model to treat them as separate features.
 This is particularly useful for non-ordinal categorical data, where the categories do not have a natural order.
 ```python
 from sklearn.preprocessing import OneHotEncoder import numpy as np